izak-jimenez/vertx-service-poller/README.md

 sh setup-client.sh
 ```

-Automatically, the forntend client service should start running in the configured port (http://localhost:3000).
+Automatically, the frontend client service should start running in the configured port (http://localhost:3000).
 All you need to do is navigate to this address on your browser.

 ## Test